ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

-Our collective investment in Ethnic Studies as a field is of a piece with our collective outrage (indignation? despair?) at the acts of violence, both "micro" and structural, that condition our existence as scholars and teachers.
+Our collective investment in Ethnic Studies as a field is of a piece with our collective outrage (indignation? despair?) at the acts of violence, both "micro" and structural, that condition our practice as scholars and teachers.
 In the face of our precarity, Ethnic Studies proposes an ever-expanding set of alternatives to the narratives that limit and delimit black and brown existence.
 As a field, it exhorts us